browserengineering/book/book/invalidation.md

         style(child, rules, frame)
 ```

-There should now be barely any style recomputation at all.
+There should now be barely any style re-computation at all.
 But what
-about those layout field recomputations?
+about those layout field re-computations?
 Why are those happening?
 Well, the very first field being recomputed here is `zoom`, which
 itself traces back to `DocumentLayout`: